 Have you been to Mostar or Bosnia and Herzegovina?
 Tell me what you loved about it?

-Read more about the sights to see in Bosnia and Herzegovina from this article I wrote for Income’s Travel Made Different blog, or more about the must-see sights in Mostar over at Yahoo Travel Inspirations.
+Read more about the sights to see in Bosnia and Herzegovina from this article I wrote for Income’s Travel Made Different blog.